scottTomaszewski/curse-of-strahd/docs/Non-Player Characters/Strahd von Zarovich.md

 ---
-aliases: The Devil, The Count, The Beast, The Ancient
+aliases: The Devil, The Count, The Beast, The Ancient, Strahd
 tags:
 ---